behu-kea/first-semester-java/topics/04 - oop/interfaces.md

 ## Let's implement two different classes using the interface

-When implementing an interface we use the `@override` annotation
+When implementing an interface we use the `implements` keyword, not `extends`!
+Another thing to note is that we use the `@override` annotation.
+This is used to show that we over

 ```java
 class Car implements GameObject {